fath3rl0s/SOC_ACC_24/README.md

 ## System Requirements

-- Local machine with Hypervisor or your choosing
+- Local machine with Hypervisor of your choosing
 - Cloud accounts (This one uses AWS and/or Digital Ocean)
 - Windows, Ubuntu, Kali (You can swap these machines out if you wish or host everything locally)
 - All references to pem files and username/passwords should be configured to your environment.
 (They are deprecated and dont work anyways)